 - Cover the side holes with masking tape.
 Leave the bottom holes open to allow extra water to escape

 - Mix sawdust pellets and water in a container with no holes.
 When you are using cold water, it takes a while for the pellets to hydrate.
 Be patient

 - We cannot stress this enough.
-You need to use HARDWOOD pellets (You can buy bags of pellets from Canadian Tire or smaller quantities from our store)
+You need to use HARDWOOD pellets (You can buy bags of pellets from Canadian Tire)

 - Hardwood pellets work with this technique because they are very clean.
 There is low risk of contamination